Tana Toraja

 Attend a funeral

-While the funeral practice can be a bit difficult to watch with the large amount of animal sacrifice involved, it’s an extremely unique culture to witness and should be a part of your Toraja visit.
+While the funeral practices can be difficult to watch with the amount of animal sacrifice involved, it’s an extremely unique culture to experience and should be a part of your Toraja visit.

 Visit burial sites

 Torajans don’t believe in burying their dead underground.
-Instead their graveyards are built into sides of cliffs and in caves.
-There are many burial sites featuring different styles of graves you can visit.
+Instead, their graveyards are built into the sides of cliffs and in caves.
+There are many burial sites featuring different styles of graves to visit.

 Visit Bolu Market to see buffalo being sold